 Place and surroundings

 Centuries ago, inside the stone walls of the fortified church that bear the grey marks of passing time, one of the most important legends of Transylvania was born.
 This legend tells how the first Transylvanian Saxon settlers vowed eternal loyalty to the king, thrusting their swords into the sacred land and thus forming the sign of the cross.
 Back then they foretold that, as long as the two swords exists on Earth, their people would defend these territories.
 Yet, their people’s disappearance from Transylvania was predicted to happen along with the disappearance of the weapons.
 The swords were then sent to the most distant places of the kingdom, one of them reaching Orăştie, the other one going to Drăuşeni.
 Kept in the Evangelic church and honored throughout times as a symbol of courage and loyalty of the German people, but also as a testimony of their craftsmanship in creating weapons, the sword in Drăuşeni got finally lost in 1944 in the uproar of the war.
-Despite their disappearance in the darkness of battles, the two swords remained to this day on the coat of arms of the city of Sibiu: the precious symbol of an inestimable past.
+Despite their disappearance in the darkness of battles, the two swords remained to this day on the coat of arms of the city of Sibiu.